bondarukoleh/react_tdd/info/tech.md

 right elements were displayed. \
 The second reason is that you don't need to wrap your component under test in a Router.
 This is a requirement of the Link, Route, and Switch components.
-While that is a wonderful feature at runtime, in our tests it's simply noise.
+While that is a wonderful feature at runtime, in our tests it's simply noise. \
+The spy doesn't actually trigger a page change.
+When we use shallow rendering, a Switch component won't do any routing at all.
+We have to mimic that in our tests.

+If you really want to see the Switch in action, you'll need to use mount to render your component.